BenGitsCode/ember-debugging/README.md

 # Ember Debugging Guide

-Use this guide to deploy Ember apps based on our [Ember Template](https://github.com/ga-wdi-boston/ember-template) to GitHub Pages.
+Use this guide to aid in debugging Ember apps based on our [Ember Template](https://github.com/ga-wdi-boston/ember-template) to GitHub Pages.

 ## Prerequisites